algbio/panvc-founders/README.md

 Each experiment involves aligning different sets of reads to different indices.
 In the subdirectories of this repository, we have provided some scripts that may be helpful in automatizing the tasks.

-The [artificial mutation experiment](#experiments-with-artificial-mutations) should be the fastest one to run.
+The [artificial mutation experiment](#experiments-with-artificial-mutations) should be the fastest one to run with one input.

 ### Generating indices with PanVC